 "100 Faces of War Experience: Portraits and Words of Americans Who Served in Iraq and Afghanistan" creates a large survey of the American personal experience of war in Iraq and Afghanistan, using tools of sociology, participant generated content, and and the intimate environment of traditional portrait painting.

 The 100 stories project is part of NNIRR's Hurricane Initiative (The Human Rights Community Action Network).
 The initiative strives to bring together community members, families, advocates and their organizations to track, document, and seek redress and accountability for humans rights violations and abuses committed against immigrants and refugees in our communities.
 The 100 Stories Project has the goal of disseminating at least 100 stories through interviews with community members affected by human rights abuse and how they responded.
-The project is included in an annual report along with recommendations on how to demand redress and justice.

 18 Mighty Mountain Warriors are a group of comedians.
 They have written and produced a dozen feature shows, performed numerous workshop productions, and have toured nationally and internationally.
 They wield their unique brand of comedy, both to entertain and provoke thought about issues that affect Asian Pacific Islander Americans.
 The group approaches issues in a non-didactic manner and believes that laughter knows no cultural boundaries.